Dr Jonathan Tammam

 I also contribute to the teaching in 1st year, 2nd year, and MSc modules, and supervise both BSc and MSc research projects.

-Programme Lead for Nutrition:
+Programme Lead for Nutrition and Dietetics:

 - Manager to multidisciplinary team of academic staff.